partysalat/monitory/README.md

 Useful Utility methods
 ----------------------
 ### Moving Window for tendency
 Calculates the moving average of the last `n` values.
+Because this components has state, you have to initialize it outside of the render method.
 ```javascript
 import { helpers } from 'monitory/frontend';
 const lastElementConsidered = 5